capyblock/capyblock-kubernetes/README.md

 # Kubernetes Installation

 This project provide a simple way to deploy Kubernetes cluster.
-This project is provided by CapyBlock team, and it is based on [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).
+This project is provided by Soliyte team, and it is based on [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).

 This project is only tested on Ubuntu 22.04 LTS, and it is not guaranteed to work on other versions of Ubuntu or other